 From the tin shack, we headed to the right-hand side of the boom stretching across the river.
-It is there that a portage trail around the dam begins; it is also where we would put up our tent.
+It is there that the portage trail around the dam begins; it is also where we would put up our tent.

 The Waboose Dam Portage